LucasGerosa/n-back-python/README.md

 - https://pypi.org/project/music/

 Dependencies
-- [ffmpeg](http://www.ffmpeg.org/download.html) should be downloaded and the folder containing it should be in the main directory.
+- [ffmpeg](http://www.ffmpeg.org/download.html) should be downloaded and the folder containing it should be in the main directory or it should be in the environment variables' PATH.
 - Python 3.10.2.
 Other python versions might work but have not been tested.
 - All required packets are in the requirements.txt
 - Run setup.py to set up any additional dependencies.